QuentinRa/blog.quentinra.dev/cyber/random/hacking_process/index.md

 **Find more infos about the computer** 🧭️

-If you can, try to see the computer as its users do, because you may find some interesting stuff.
+* version
+* ...

 **Get to root using privilege escalation** 😎

-As you can't do much as a regular user, that's the main goal when getting inside.
+There isn't much you can do as a regular user, so that's the main goal.

 </div><div>

-**Fetch data** 🪙
+**Find useful data** 🪙

+If you can, try to see the computer as its users do, because you may find some interesting stuff.

 * Try to look for backups
 * Try to look for mails/conversations